Wattpad/ship-it/README.md

 operation to the most recent successful release version.
 Most often, this will be the immediately previous release version.

+Developers should take note that a `FAILED` Helm release is caused by _deployment_ errors, not application runtime errors.
+Some non-exhaustive examples are: incomplete chart values or corrupted manifests produced by invalid templates, failure to create resources in the desired namespace, or tiller internal error.
+A Helm release will not fail because a Pod crashes after its deployment is successfully rolled out.

 In the future, we plan to add support for more advanced rollback strategies such as rollbacks triggered by failing liveness/readiness health probes or developer defined conditional expressions on service metrics.